Yitzhak Rabin: Second term as Prime Minister

+and will prevent the Israeli Association of Civil Rights from criticizing the conditions there by denying it access to the area.
+They will rule by their own methods, freeing, and this is most important, the Israeli army soldiers from having to do what they will do."

 After the announcement of the Oslo Accords there were many protest demonstrations in Israel objecting to the Accords.
 As these protests dragged on, Rabin insisted that as long as he had a majority in the Knesset he would ignore the protests and the protesters.
 In this context he said, "they (the protesters) can spin around and around like propellers" but he would continue on the path of the Oslo Accords.
 Rabin's parliamentary majority rested on non-coalition member Arab support.
 Rabin also denied the right of American Jews to object to his plan for peace, calling any such dissent "chutzpah".
 The Oslo agreement was also opposed by Hamas and other Palestinian factions, which launched suicide bombings at Israel.